Stormwater and Salt: A Difficult Balance

 When exposed to chlorides, water bodies can become uninhabitable for fish and dangerous for nearby wildlife that depends on the water to live.
 Unfortunately, more and more streams and rivers are becoming contaminated each year!
 Fortunately, you can help.
 Here are some tips to reduce your chloride use this winter.

 - Less salt is actually better.
-Most ice melt blends will have recommended use amounts right on the packaging– and most of the time it’s less than you’d think.
+Most ice melt blends will have recommended use amounts right on the packaging– and most of the time, it’s less than you’d think.
 A single coffee mug full of salt, applied carefully, can easily be enough for a full driveway.
 Watch this video to learn more.

 - Not all salts work the same way.
 If it’s really cold outside, your salt may not be working, so applying more won’t help.
 Each type of salt has a different temperature range– for sodium chloride (the least expensive and most common salt), at anything below 20°F, the salt will be less effective, and the chemical stops working altogether at 15 degrees.
 The salt most effective at lower temperatures is calcium chloride, but be careful because this chemical is highly corrosive.